 Students accepted into the IPBS are granted a Stipend from the Graduate School and also receive full Tuition Remission for 48 credit hours of coursework.
 In addition, beyond the 48 credit hours required for the Ph.D. degree, students receive full remission of the cost each semester for Dissertation Supervision.
 This remission is in effect until degree completion.
 This support continues as long as the student remains in good academic standing in the program.

-Once the student chooses a laboratory for dissertation research, funding of the stipend continues from grant-derived sources of the Principal Investigator.
+Stipend support comes from the Graduate School for the first 21 months and continues from grant-derived sources of the student’s chosen mentor.
 As long as the student receives stipend support, the Graduate School provides full tuition remission.

 Additional Information is available at the Graduate School website.

 The first year of the Ph.D.
 Program is designed to broaden your understanding of biomedical sciences.
 As part of the Core Curriculum in Biomedical Sciences, you will attend graduate level courses in Molecular Biochemistry, Cell Biology, Ethics in Biomedical Sciences , and Methods in Biomedical Sciences in the Fall semester.
 Systems Biology, Statistical Methods for the Biomedical Sciences, and Presentation Skills courses are taken in the Spring semester, along with Principles of Pharmacology and research rotations.

 Formal coursework, including elective courses and advanced Pharmacology course work, is normally completed by the end of the second year, after which you will demonstrate your knowledge and understanding through successful completion of a Qualifying examination.

 The Qualifying Examination will consist of preparation and oral defense of a mock grant proposal on a topic different from your intended dissertation research.
 The purpose of the Qualifying Exam is to show that you have attained competency in the following areas: